hww/open-goal-type-system-for-racket/README.md

 The implementation of the GOAL type system with Racket language.
 This explanation of the GOAL type system available [here](https://open-goal.github.io/docs/reference/type_system) Or you can see the source code of whole [Jack Project](https://github.com/open-goal/jak-project)

+## this project

+I plan to write a GOAL compiler as an embedded solution in mobile applications or game engines.
+The compiler is incomplete at the moment, but the type system is ready.

+## Why Racket

+The plan was to use Racket because of its system of Syntax objects.
+The input .gc file can be parsed with read-syntax and the resulting Syntax object tree can be transformed to AST and then the code can be compiled.

+Syntax tree advantage over s-expression is that Syntax-tree has information about position of Syntax-object in source file.
+Thus error information may contain necessary debugging information.

 ## Files

 - interfaces.rkt -- Interface for all types